kampaitees/Accessing-other-s-systems-using-Socket-Programming/README.md

   <img src = "images/socket.png" />
 </p>

+### Commands for creating Sockets and communicate with other systems

 ` socket.socket() `

-Using this command a socket will be created now we have to bind this socket to an IP address as well as a port number which can be done using
+Using the above command a socket will be created now we have to bind this socket to an IP address as well as a port number which can be done using

 `socket.bind(host, port)`